Kludwisz/CoolStuffFinder/README.md

 # How to run
 ## Windows:
-- Download the executable jar and the batch script
+- Download the executable jar
-- Run the batch script
+- Either run the batch script or do `java -jar CoolStuffFinder-1.0-all.jar` (adjust file name if needed)

 ## Linux / MacOS:
 - Download the executable jar